- Parents & Students

 Q: Can my parent/guardian bring in my Request for Work Permit and be issued a work permit?

 A: No, you must bring in your Request for Work Permit after it has been completed.
-The work permit will require the student’s signature before it may be issued.
-The student must be present when the work permit is issued AND bring picture ID.
+The student must be present when the work permit is issued AND bring a picture ID.

 Q: Can I start working when my employer signs the Request for Work Permit?